T3chie-404/Xandeum_T3chie/docs/src/validator/get-started/setup-a-validator.md

 ### Solana Catchup

-The `solana catchup` command is a useful tool for seeing how quickly your validator is processing blocks.
+The `xandeum catchup` command is a useful tool for seeing how quickly your validator is processing blocks.
 The Solana network has the capability to produce many transactions per second.
 Since your validator is new to the network, it has to ask another validator (listed as a `--known-validator` in your startup script) for a recent snapshot of the ledger.
 By the time you receive the snapshot, you may already be behind the network.
 Many transactions may have been processed and finalized in that time.
 In order for your validator to participate in consensus, it must _catchup_ to the rest of the network by asking for the more recent transactions that it does not have.

-The `solana catchup` command is a tool that tells you how far behind the network your validator is and how quickly you are catching up:
+The `xandeum catchup` command is a tool that tells you how far behind the network your validator is and how quickly you are catching up:

 ```
-solana catchup <pubkey>
+xandeum catchup <pubkey>
 ```

 If you see a message about trying to connect, your validator may not be part of the network yet.
-Make sure to check the logs and double check `solana gossip` and `solana validators` to make sure your validator is running properly.
+Make sure to check the logs and double check `xandeum gossip` and `xandeum validators` to make sure your validator is running properly.

 Once you are happy that the validator can start up without errors, the next step is to create a system service to run the `validator.sh` file automatically.
 Stop the currently running validator by pressing `CTRL+C` in the window where `validator.sh` is running.